about

 -

-This work is for those who long to come home — to their body, their breath, their becoming.
+this work is for those who long to come home — to their body, their breath, their becoming.

 It speaks to: